This information is current as of August 7, 2020.

 If your income has decreased or stopped, you can upload proof of income for the last 30 days through getcalfresh.org/docs.
 If your income went up and you aren’t sure if you need to report changes, you can call your county to get more information.
 You can find their contact information here.

 The documents you need to submit depends on your situation.
 When you apply on GetCalFresh.org, you will be given a list of recommended documents to submit.
 These documents are usually required to get CalFresh:

 These documents are optional but can increase your benefit amount:

-If you applied for unemployment but haven’t gotten money from unemployment yet, you don't have to report it on your CalFresh application.
-If you get CalFresh right now and have started receiving unemployment, we recommend reaching out to your county CalFresh office to let them know about your income changes.
+If you applied for unemployment but haven't gotten money from unemployment yet, you don't have to report it on your CalFresh application.
+If you get CalFresh right now and have started receiving unemployment or the amount you get has changed, we recommend reaching out to your county CalFresh office to let them know about your income changes.
 They will give you next steps based on your situation.

 You don’t have to go in person to the CalFresh office to get benefits.
 After you apply online, all of your communication with the county can be over the phone or through the mail.
 You can even have your EBT card mailed to you.

 Even though county offices are currently closed to the public, county workers are still working and the county call centers are still operating.
 If you need to call your county office, listen to the whole office closure message.
 You will be able to make selections from the automated system that will connect to a county worker.
 Because of high call volume, wait times might be longer than normal.